Donoho Hotel: Design

-The Donoho Hotel is a two-story weatherboard frame structure resting on a brick foundation.
-The hotel is an elaborate "T" shape, with the north and south wings hanging from the ends of the T's crossbar, and the rear kitchen wing (added in the 1930s) being the T's base.
-Verandas span the length of the facade and both sides of both stories.
-The verandas are supported by four large columns (flanking the hotel's entrance) and twenty-two smaller columns, and contain oak tongue and groove floors.
-All but one of the hotel's rooms are accessible only from the verandas.
+The Donoho Hotel was a two-story weatherboard frame structure resting on a brick foundation.
+The hotel had an elaborate "T" shape, with the north and south wings hanging from the ends of the T's crossbar, and the rear kitchen wing (added in the 1930s) being the T's base.
+Verandas spanned the length of the facade and both sides of both stories.
+The verandas were supported by four large columns (flanking the hotel's entrance) and twenty-two smaller columns, and contained oak tongue and groove floors.
+All but one of the hotel's rooms were accessible only from the verandas.

-The hotel's interior consists of a hallway which leads to a lobby, a lounge, the lone interior guest room, and a 128-capacity dining room (the dining room is in the stem of the "T").
-The rear kitchen wing is accessible from the dining room and from the outside.
-Along with the kitchen, the rear wing includes a room once reserved for the hotel's cook.
+The hotel's interior consisted of a hallway which lead to a lobby, a lounge, the lone interior guest room, and a 128-capacity dining room (the dining room was in the stem of the "T").
+The rear kitchen wing was accessible from the dining room and from the outside.
+Along with the kitchen, the rear wing included a room once reserved for the hotel's cook.
 Private baths were added to most of the guest rooms in the 1950s.

-The Donoho House, which stands immediately north of the hotel, was built in 1924 by the Chitwoods for the managers of the hotel.
+The Donoho House, which stands immediately north of the hotel site, was built in 1924 by the Chitwoods for the managers of the hotel.
 The house is a two-story brick structure with a shingled hip roof and flared eaves.
 The house has a full-length lower level porch and a short porch on the upper level.
 The first-floor interior of the house has three dining rooms, a lobby, a kitchen area, and living quarters.
 The second-floor interior contains five bedrooms.
 The house is a contributing building in the historic district.

 The most historically-notable outbuilding is an 1890s-era fruit cellar, built into the hillside for the property's first hotel.
 Only the front of the cellar is exposed, and consists of a wooden door flanked by loose river rock.
-Other outbuildings include a 1916-era washhouse (now a storage shed) and a recently constructed entertainment center, both behind the hotel.
+Other outbuildings include a 1916-era washhouse (now a storage shed) and a recently constructed entertainment center, both behind the hotel site.
 The entertainment center now features music on the weekends with an excellent dj, video games and concessions.
-The front lawn of the hotel contains two gazebos (one of which was built over a "Red" water spring) and a covered footbridge over Salt Lick Creek.
+The front lawn of the hotel site contains two gazebos (one of which was built over a "Red" water spring) and a covered footbridge over Salt Lick Creek.
 Of these outbuildings, the fruit cellar and washhouse are considered contributing structures in the historic district.